iwasz/libstate/README.md

 ## First attepmpt (new)
 Both state collection and the algorithm was template generated i.e. all the states and their internals were hana::tuples.
 Compile time iteration over compile time collections was implemented.
 Implication is that I couldn't store intermediate results between ```Machine::run``` calls because I would never know what is it's type (i.e. current state type).
 The way it worked in case of a delay action is it had to find the current state at the beginning of every run method call.
 So the drawback was : executable was big, and ran slower than the old version because the current state had to be found every time the ```Machine::run``` was run even though it was found in the previous run.

-### First attempt analysis (of output binary size)
+### Output binary size analysis (of first attempt)
 I reimplemented this from the start the other day and carefully obseved how output binary size increased after each slight change.

-Most size increase came from to **many nested iterations** over std::tuples.
+Most size increase came from too **many nested iterations** over std::tuples.
 At some point I had this nesting:

 * For every state - check if this state is the "current state" (16 states).
   * For every transition - check its condition (2 transitions for every state)
     * For every state - find current state and run its exit actrions (16)
     * For every state - find the state we are transitioning to and run its entry actions (16)